GieskerB/AspectCppLibrary/docs/generated_docs/tracer_ah.rst

 ``register-advice`` (Advice)
 ----------------------------

-**Brief Description:** This advice is executed after the main function has finished executing and registers the
+**Brief Description:** This advice registers the summary function to at_exit to delay the printing as much as possible.

 **Detailed Description:**

-    summary function to be called at exit.
-    Atexit will receive the result of the \see summary() function. it expects a function pointer to a function that returns void and takes no arguments and is not class bound.
+    Atexit will receive the result of the summary() function. it expects a function pointer to a function that returns void and takes no arguments and is not class bound.
 Using the atexit() function, the most amount of information can be gathered about the program before it exits.